1. Home

 1. Your Phone’s Battery: Electrochemistry in Action

 The energy in your phone comes from lithium-ion batteries, which work through electrochemical reactions.
 When charging, lithium ions move from one part of the battery to another, generating electricity.
-This process involves redox reactions, where electrons are transferred between materials, allowing your phone to power up.
+This process involves redox reactions, transferring electrons between materials, allowing your phone to power up.
 It’s a simple way to understand energy storage and electrochemistry in action.

 2. Baking a Cake: Chemistry in the Kitchen

 Baking a cake involves several chemical reactions.
 Baking powder releases carbon dioxide gas, causing the cake to rise.
-The Maillard reaction occurs when heat causes sugars and proteins to form new flavors and the golden-brown color.
+The Maillard reaction occurs when heat causes sugars and proteins to form new flavours and a golden-brown colour.
 It’s a fun example of how gas production and heat reactions are essential in cooking!

 3. Fizz in Soda: The Science of Gas Solubility